fancyqlx/socketx/readme.md

 ## Features
 socketx is based on I/O multiplexing and thread pool.
 It is a simplified reactor.
 There is one event demultiplexer for dispatching events, then the events are handled by corresponding callback functions.
 The library was designed for distributed computing projects, so you may find that it is not applied for I/O intensive works.

+- Automatically dispatch events and handle errors
-- c++ APIs for socket programming in Linux
+- C++ APIs for socket programming in Linux
 - Provide thread pool
 - Thread safe data structures
 - Support robust writing and reading